danube-messaging/danube/info/WAL_Cloud_Persistence_Design.md

 ## Goals
 - Replace segment-based storage with a WAL-first architecture.
-- Persist data to cloud object storage using `opendal` (S3 or GCS).
-Local disk only for single-broker, Memory for tests.
+- Persist data to cloud object storage using `opendal` (S3, GCS and local disk for single-broker).
+Memory for tests.
-- Maintain subscription progress and object metadata in ETCD (already in use for cluster coordination).
+- Maintain subscription progress and object metadata in ETCD (ETCD is already in use for cluster coordination).
 - Keep dispatch path sub-second by serving from in-memory/WAL cache.
 - Batch uploads every ~10 seconds (tunable) from WAL to per-topic objects in cloud.
 - Deprecate remote GRPC storage (`managed_storage.rs`).